aramelias/DAV/q1/index.md

 <!-- Graphs: wheat AND bread -->

 Counterintuitive as it may seem, the price of bread does not show a particularly strong correlation with that of wheat in any country.
-The price of wheat increases over the years, while that of bread stays relatively the same, increasing and decreasing at different moments compared to the price of its main ingredient.
+The price of wheat increases over the years, while that of bread stays relatively the same, only increasing and decreasing at different moments compared to the price of its main ingredient.

 <a href="/DAV/dashboard">Home</a>